 Session zu Sozial- und Geisteswissenschaften in IPBES auf der European Ecosystem Services Conference in Antwerpen, Belgien, September 2016

-Aufbauend auf den bisherigen Workshops und Ergebnissen hat die deutsche IPBES Koordinierungsstelle gemeinsam mit ExpertInnen einen weiteren Austausch zu Perspektiven und Erfahrungen in Bezug auf die Rolle von Sozial- und Geisteswissenschaften in IPBES initiiert.
+Aufbauend auf den bisherigen Workshops und Ergebnissen hat die deutsche IPBES Koordinierungsstelle gemeinsam mit Expertinnen und Experten einen weiteren Austausch zu Perspektiven und Erfahrungen in Bezug auf die Rolle von Sozial- und Geisteswissenschaften in IPBES initiiert.
 Den Rahmen hierfür bot die European Ecosystem Services Conference 2016 in Antwerpen, Belgien.

 Das Interesse an der Session auch schon im Vorfeld der Veranstaltung bestätigt die Notwendigkeit, dieses Thema auch weiterhin zu bearbeiten.
 Gerade die Podiumsdiskussion zeigte eindrücklich, dass es vielfältige Perspektiven und Sichtweisen gibt und die angestrebte Einbindung von Sozial- und Geisteswissenschaftlern auch innerhalb von IPBES eine stärkere Auseinandersetzung mit diesem Thema bedeutet.